a-shevlin/Clicker-Python/research/research.md

 * research python to exe using both pyinstaller and auto-py-to-exe 11:25 AM - 12:25 PM
-* research ursina information about inheritance and class structure
+* research ursina information about inheritance and class structure 1:30 PM - 2:40 PM
+* watch videos on how ursina can be manipulated